Skip to main content

 The Glendive JSEC is committed to assisting the upcoming workforce to realize their goals and in 2000 it established a $200 Dawson Community College scholarship for Dawson County High School seniors.

 Today, the JSEC offers three $500 Dawson Community College scholarships.
-The scholarship criteria has evolved through the years and is now open to seniors graduating from High School in Circle, Glendive, Ritchie, and Wibaux or returning Dawson Community College students from those same areas.
+The scholarship criteria has evolved through the years and is now open to seniors graduating from High School in Circle, Glendive, Richey, and Wibaux or returning Dawson Community College students from those same areas.

 • Kay Dunkerley-Magnussen Memorial Art Scholarship